Health Tiers

 Health tiers influence the search pipeline in two ways:

-- Stage 3 graph reranking — Tools with higher health scores receive a slight boost to their graph score, reflecting the signal that well-maintained tools are more likely to be good recommendations.
+- Relevance rerank — Tools with higher health scores get a small boost during the rerank pass, reflecting that well-maintained tools tend to make better recommendations.

 Refresh Cadence